stronnag/impload/manual/docs/index.md

     COM17@115200
     tcp://esp8266:23
     udp://:14014/esp-air:14014
     # both sides use port 14014, remote (FC) is esp-air, blank local name is understood as INADDR_ANY.
+Last above is same as:
+	udp://esp-air:14014/?bind=14014

 Files
 -----